petermr/pygetpapers/README.md

 - Ensure git cli is installed and is available in path.
 Check out (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-- Enter the command: `pip install git+git://github.com/petermr/pygetpapers`
+- Enter the command: `pip install pygetpapers`

 - Ensure pygetpapers has been installed by reopening the terminal and typing the command `pygetpapers`